femtomc/Jaynes.jl/docs/src/selection_interface.md

 Jaynes features an extensive selection query language for addressing sources of randomness.
+The ability to constrain random choices, compute proposals for random choices in MCMC kernels, as well as gradients requires a solid set of interfaces for selecting addresses in `rand` calls in your program.
+Here, we present the main interfaces which you are likely to use.